avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Java CI/Unit Testing/Scripted-Unit-Testing.md

 Establishing a Java pipeline for unit testing typically involves leveraging a CI/CD (Continuous Integration/Continuous Deployment) tool to automate the process of building, testing, and potentially deploying your Java application.
 In this setup, we utilize a Jenkins pipeline for unit testing using Maven and JUnit.

+If you want to learn more about Unit Testing, refer to this detailed documentation: [Unit Testing Documentation](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/03-%20Java%20CI%20checks/Unit%20Testing/README.md)

 ---

 # Prerequisites